AlanjRichardson/kinghorninformationsources.github.io/README.md

   photos-with-names/full/

 File naming rules:
-- Include a year where possible, e.g. School1948.jpg
+- Include a year where possible (e.g. School1948.jpg)
 - If multiple photos exist for a year, suffix with a letter:
   School1948a.jpg, School1948b.jpg
 - Use consistent spelling and casing